 I’ve read Meditations countless times and have gone through tons of copies (you have to read the Hay’s translation).
 I usually always have one on me.
 I think it is the definitive text on self-discipline, personal ethics, humility, self-actualization and strength.

 Marcus Aurelius was the emperor of the Rome and was worshiped as a god while still living.
 He could basically do anything he wanted and had the known world at his fingertips.
 Instead he chose to try to live a life of virtue and honor, writing personal exhortations to himself at night a reminders of how to life a good life.
 If you read it and aren’t profoundly changed by it, it’s probably because as Aurelius says "what doesn’t transmit light creates its own darkness."

-In your new book you draw on the wisdom of iconic individuals who were all able to craft a life of profound meaning and purpose regardless of the obstacles placed in their way.
+In your book The Obstacle is The Way you draw on the wisdom of iconic individuals who were all able to craft a life of profound meaning and purpose regardless of the obstacles placed in their way.
 If it were possible to sit down and talk with just one of these inspirational figures, who would it be and why?

 I’ve been very lucky in that I’ve been able to talk to and apprentice under two inspirational figures in my career.
 The first being Robert Greene, who taught me how to find great stories from history and write powerfully.
 The second is Dov Charney, the founder of American Apparel, who taught me everything I know about marketing.
 But if had to choose one person, it would probably be Marcus Aurelius, for the obvious reasons I said before.
 He was a such a humble and thoughtful person, yet he had an almost unfathomable amount of power.
 I’d love to talk to him about how he managed it all.